Wigginton, Hertfordshire: Religion

-St Bartholomews Church, built of flint and stone, was first recorded in 1217 and is thought to have had connections with the Knights Hospitalers.
+St Bartholomew's Church, built of flint and stone, was first recorded in 1217 and is thought to have had connections with the Knights Hospitalers.
 Much of the main building dates from the 15th century and major restoration was undertaken in 1881.
 There is evidence of Nonconformist worship during the 18th century a Baptist chapel was only opened in the village in 1904.

 Education

-Primary school education is provided by St Bartholomews Church of England Primary School.
+Primary school education is provided by St Bartholomew's Church of England Primary School.